 Despite the context, in and around Syria, also Syrian media organizations, which Sweden supports through the IMS and Free Press Unlimited, continued its activities.
 They now reaches millions of Syrians with independent media, such as Radio Rozana reached over a million listeners in 2015 and the Syrian Network for Print Media distributed more than 150,000 magazines per month in the northern parts of Syria.

 The idea of the new Syria Crisis Strategy is that it should ensure long-term and sustainable support to Syria and to act as a complement to the humanitarian aid that Sweden contributes with.
 It means not only financial support but also aims to bring development policy forward.
-A project to promote innovative ways to improve living conditions in Syria and its neighboring countries, but will also function as a support on the way to a future peace agreement.
+A project to promote innovative ways to improve living conditions in Syria and its neighbouring countries, but will also function as a support on the way to a future peace agreement.

 In addition to the two strategies Sweden gives significant humanitarian assistance to the region.